Jack-Middleton/DevOps-group-project/README.md

 The table below shows what was created via the manifests:

 Frontend	Pod, Load Balancer Service
-Backend 	Pod, Cluster IP Address
+Backend 	Pod, Load Balancer Service
-Database	Pod, Persistent Volume?
+Database	Pod, Persistent Volume

 The Jenkinsfile then ran a script containing Kubectl commands which applied the images created to the cluster.
 The application was then accessible via the load-balancer IP address.